 Q1: How do I use Gene Lookup?

-Gene Lookup allows you to search for genes by name, disease, or genomic region.
-You can also apply advanced filters for inheritance mode, data source, constraint scores, ClinGen classification, and disease category.
+Gene Lookup allows you to search by gene name, genomic region, disease name, or phenotype.
+You can also apply advanced filters for inheritance mode, data source, constraint scores, ClinGen classification, or other structured fields.

 Example use cases: